WinthropUniversity/ComputingHandbook/servers/hopper.md

 Mac and Linux users have a built in ssh client.
 Simply open a terminal and type `ssh YOURUSERNAME@hopper.winthrop.edu`.

-**After machines have been reimaged you will have problems connecting.**  I recommend removing the offending entry, the ssh tool should tell you how to do that.
-If it does not, or you do not know how to do this, simply delete the file `~/.ssh/known_hosts` and you will again be able to connect to the server.

 ## Remote Desktop

 Remote desktops to the linux lab/machines are available.
 Virtual desktops are a quick way to work on a lab machine from anywhere on campus including classrooms, labs, and study spaces.
 Further, you can access the lab machines/virtual desktops from home provided you have configured 2FA.
 In order to do this you will need to install the NoMachine Enterprise Client which can be found at the [NoMachine Download Page](https://download.nomachine.com/enterprise/?product=enterprise-client).
 Once it is installed setup is fairly easy: